Dynamic Power Management Model for a Wireless Sensor Node

 B. Cao, J. Zhao, Y. Gu, S. Fan, and P. Yang, “Security-Aware Industrial Wireless Sensor Network Deployment Optimization,” IEEE Transactions on Industrial Informatics, vol. 16, no. 8, pp. 5309-5316, August 2020.

-M. Škuta and D. Macko, “Automated Integration of Dynamic Power Management into FPGA-Based Design,” IEEE 22nd International Symposium on Design and Diagnostics of Electronic Circuits and Systems, April 2019, pp. 1-4.
+M. Škuta and D. Macko, “Automated Integration of Dynamic Power Management into FPGA-Based Design,” IEEE 22nd International Symp. on Design and Diagnostics of Electronic Circuits and Systems, pp. 1-4, April 2019.

 M. U. Younus, “Analysis of the Impact of Different Parameter Settings on Wireless Sensor Network Lifetime,” International Journal of Advanced Computer Science and Applications, vol. 9, no. 3, pp. 16-21, July 2018.